-The qualified junior handlers compete in the Final Junior Handling Competition together with the participants sent by the national organisations.
+The qualified junior handlers compete in the Final Junior Handling Competition together with the participants who are competing as the sole and official representative of their National Canine Organisation.

-Final Junior Handling Competition: The Final Junior Handling Competition must be arranged on the last day of the FCI World and Section show in the Main Ring just before the group competitions and best in show program begins.
+Final Junior Handling Competition: The Final Junior Handling Competition must be arranged on the last day of the FCI World and Section show in the Main Ring just before the group competitions and best in show programme begins.

-The best five junior handlers from the Open Competition Semi-Final compete in the Final Junior Handling Competition together with the participants sent by all of the participating national organisations.
+The best five junior handlers from the Open Competition Semi-Final compete in the Final Junior Handling Competition together with the participants sent by all of the participating in National Canine Organisations.